Canadian Medical Protective Association

-The Canadian Medical Protective Association (CMPA) is a membership-based, not-for-profit organization that provides legal defense, liability protection, and risk-management education for physicians in Canada.
-The CMPA also provides compensation to patients and their families proven to have been harmed by negligent clinical care.
+The Canadian Medical Protective Association (CMPA) is a membership-based, not-for-profit organization that provides legal defence, liability protection, and risk-management education for physicians in Canada.
+The CMPA also provides compensation to patients and their families proven to have been harmed by negligent medical care (fault in Québec).
 In 2016, the CMPA's membership list totaled 95,691 physicians.

 The organization has its headquarters in Ottawa, Ontario, Canada.

 History

 Early days

 Founded at the 1901 annual meeting of the Canadian Medical Association, the CMPA was incorporated by an Act of Parliament on 27 February 1913, and given Royal Assent on 16 May 1913.